-Severe injuries to the spinal column can result in permanent disabilities requiring long term expenses including rehabilitation care, nursing and home care, transportation expenses and future cost of medical care including revision surgeries.
-According to published data the average lifetime cost for an individual who has suffered a severe form of spinal cord injury can average between $1 Million to $2 Million dollars.
+Severe injuries to the spinal column can result in permanent disabilities requiring long term expenses, including rehabilitation care, nursing and home care, transportation expenses, and future costs of medical care, including revision surgeries.
+According to published data, the average lifetime cost for an individual who has suffered a severe form of spinal cord injury can average between $1 Million and $2 Million dollars.
 Such astronomical costs can cause financial ruin for victims and their families who are already reeling from the devastating injury.

 What is the Value of A Spinal Cord Injury Lawsuit

 The overall value of a personal injury claim is primarily dependent on the severity of the injury suffered.
 What makes this complicated in spinal cord injury lawsuits is that you may not notice or be aware of the extent of the injury until professional neurological evaluations are conducted.
 While you may experience some symptoms of a head injury, it is only after a proper examination that we can have a full understanding of injuries.
 Brain injuries are generally categorized in minor, mild and severe types.
 However, regardless of the classification, each type of spinal cord injury carries its own impact.
 Some of the most common types of spinal cord injury are as follows

 - Paralysis – The loss of the ability to move a part of or most of the body due to spinal injury.

 - Quadriplegia – Loss of movement over all four limbs of the body (also known as tetraplegia).

 - Paraplegia – Loss of movement and sensation of the legs and lower body.

 - Partial Paralysis – Partial immobility of a limb, fingers, or toes due to spinal cord damage.

 - Spinal Contusions – Bruising of the spinal column.